bdelano/ftosupgrade/README.md

   * `ftosupgrade -d iad301-tor01-e02-stg,iad301-tor01-e02-stg -b FTOS-SK-9.14.1.0.bin -t prepare` prepares 2 switches
   * `ftosupgrade -d iad301-tor01-e02-stg -b FTOS-SK-9.14.1.0.bin -t upgrade` Runs the prepare script and then runs the upgrade script which will reload the devices and do post checks
   * `ftosupgrade -d iad301-tor01-e02-stg -b FTOS-SK-9.14.1.0.bin -t backout` At the moment this just resets the boot order, you will need to reload manually as this assumes there was some issue

+## Intallation
+*CAUTION: only admins need to do this, it should already be installed!*

+Its probably easiest to just install this in a virtual environment so as not to mess with the current modules
+* use a *nix* box, tested on ubuntu 16.4
+* create environment `virtualenv ftosupgrade`
+* then run `source ftosupgrade/bin/activate`
+* add the required python modules
+  * MySQL-python (only if you are going to use a remote sql server)
+  * paramiko
+  * scp
+  * pexpect
+  * termcolor
+  * terminaltables
+* clone this repository
+* add a `localauth.py` file with the necessary information (see example file)
+* add the path to the repository to your users path or setup a link

 ## To Do
 * create smart diffs for things like `show hardeware stack..` as it looks like the output changes between versions